brandur/sorg/content/drafts/webhooks.md

 !fig src="/assets/webhooks/signing-secrets.png" caption="Endpoint signing secrets in Stripe's dashboard."

-Although security is possible, the fundamental problem with webhooks is that it's difficult as a provider to _ensure_ that your users are following best practices (not the case for synchronous APIs where you can mandate certain keys and practices).
-Of the three options above, only the third guarantees strong security; even if you provide signatures you can't know for sure that your users are verifying them, and if forced to provide HTTP basic auth credentials, many users will opt for weak ones, which combined with endpoints that are probably not rate limited, leave them vulnerable to brute force attacks.
+Good security is possible, but a fundamental problem with webhooks is that it's difficult as a provider to _ensure_ that your users are following best practices.
+Of the three options above, only the third guarantees strong security;
+even if you provide signatures you can't know for sure that your users are verifying them, and if forced to provide HTTP basic auth credentials, many users will opt for weak ones, which combined with endpoints that are probably not rate limited, leave them vulnerable to brute force attacks.

+This is in sharp contrast to synchronous APIs where a provider gets to choose exactly what API keys will look like and dictate best practices around how they're issued and how often they're rotated.

 ### Development and testing (#development)